ebridge/bridge-web/README.md

 - [tasks](./tasks): Local task runner for things like linting all projects
 - [deploy](./deploy): Kubernetes configuration and bash scripts used for manually deploying.
 See README.md in this directory for deploy instructions.

-## Branches

-- [develop](./dev): Branch we branch off of and into for development.
-We run this branch locally.
-- [test](./test): Code to be run and pushed to live test server that should mimic production (used for QA). `VARIABLE_ENV=test`
-- [master](./master): Code to be tagged with a version and pushed to live production server. `VARIABLE_ENV=production`

-## Gitflow

-Below is our ideal development process once we can afford / set up a live test (staging) server.

-Before following this flow we need to automate our deploy process with a CI/CD pipeline.

-Until then we will just be branching off of develop and then merging develop into master.

-### Phase 1: Development
-1. Pick up a feature, and branch off of **develop**, naming your branch after the feature.
-   - prefix branch name with what type of effort is being done.
-Options: `feature/`, `fix/`, `chore/`
-   - put the issue number after the effort type e.g. `feature/5432/`
-   - include a short (less than 3-5) word description of the issue after the issue number e.g. `feature/5432/add_the_thing`
-   - examples: `feature/77/add_description_field`, `fix/78/handle_missing_description_text`, `chore/42/api_dockerfile`
-2. Once the feature is developed, open a PR to merge into **develop**
-3. After the PR is approved, merge it into **develop**

-### Phase 2: QA
-1. Once all of the features planned for a release are merged into **develop**, we merge **develop** into **test**
-2. Our Ci/CD will pick up the merge event on a supported branch, **test** and queue a build to push the updated branch to its live environment.
-3. The live **test** environment will then be QA'd, and any bug fixes that need to happen can be made in the original feature branch, then merged into **develop** which will again merge into **test**.

-### Phase 3: Delivery
-Once your feature branch is qa-approved, it will me merged into **master** from **test** along with the rest of the features in **test** that are qa-passed.
-The merge will trigger a build task via our Ci/Cd to deploy everything in master to our production environment.

 ## Development with Docker
 See the top-level [package.json](./package.json) for scripts to run and check the logs of each container detailed in [docker-compose.yml](./docker-compose.yml).